Note: Not at the old Poker1 site. A version of this entry was originally published (2007) in Casino Player.

 When this happens, you can value bet at every opportunity.
 To value bet means to press hands with small advantages for every penny’s worth of profit.
 You can do that when you’re conspicuously winning, because you have psychological control of the game.
 You shift into third gear and stay there, betting and raising aggressively, because most opponents won’t get maximum value from their hands when they have you beat.
 That means your value bets are profitable.

-But when you’re luck is bad and you’re losing, you need to shift into first gear and play slow.
+But when your luck is bad and you’re losing, you need to shift into first gear and play slow.
 It’s okay to be a wimp when you’re losing.
 Have patience until the cards eventually bring you back into the spotlight.

 Now, here’s the deal.
 If you’re in third gear and dominating the game, it doesn’t pay off to shift down one or two gears just to change your style.
 That may confuse opponents, but it also works to their advantage by lessening the pressure.
 So, as long as you maintain your psychological advantage and keep winning, stay in third gear.